applebiter/jackdaw/GETTING_STARTED.md

 - Your music library database: varies

 **Q: What if I don't have a music library?**
 A: That's fine!
-You can still use all other features (AI chat, timemachine recording, streaming).
+You can still use all other features (AI chat, buffer recording, streaming).
 Music features are optional.

 **Q: Can I use Jackdaw without JACK Audio?**
 A: No, JACK is fundamental to how Jackdaw routes audio.
 But don't worry - JACK is easier than it sounds!
 This guide walks you through it.